 In Chief Architect, the initial attributes of most objects can be specified prior to actually drawing them using Default Settings.
-Setting defaults early can improve efficiency and also
+Setting defaults early can improve efficiency and also helps to avoid introducing errors into the drawing.
+When creating ceilings, there are several defaults that should be borne in mind.

 Before creating custom ceilings, it's a good idea to make sure that all aspects of the structure that influence ceiling height are set.
-See "Setting the Defaults" on page 24 of the Exterior Walls Tutorial and "Setting the Defaults" on page 65 of the Multiple Floors Tutorial.
+See "Setting the Defaults" on page 22 of the Exterior Walls Tutorial and "Setting the Defaults" on page 63 of the Multiple Floors Tutorial.